mario-huang/durian.js/README.md

 ## Migrate from NestJS to durian.js
 This is the best part, you don't need to modify any source code!
-Simply replace your `package.jsom` and `tsconfig.json` with the ones from durian.js.
+Simply replace your `package.json` and `tsconfig.json` with the ones from durian.js.